rspatial/terra/README.md

 remotes::install_github("rspatial/terra")
 ```

-See the sf [instructions](https://github.com/r-spatial/sf) for installation on other linux systems --- and for possible updates/improvements on the above instructions.
+See the `sf` [instructions](https://github.com/r-spatial/sf) for installation on other linux systems --- and for possible updates/improvements on the above instructions.
+But note that `terra` depends on on more recent versions of GDAL and PROJ libraries